Your first test

 Locust’s web interface

-The following screenshots show what it might look like when running this test using 50 concurrent users, with a ramp up rate of 1 users/s
+The following screenshots show what it might look like when running this test using 50 concurrent users, with a ramp up rate of 1 user/s

 Note